caraya/personal-blog/content/blog/javascript-event-listeners.md

 </button>
 ```

-When you click the button the `onclick` even will activate and the even will be logged to the console.
+When you click the button the `onclick` event will activate and the event will be logged to the console.

 The first evolution of event handlers moved the code outside the HTML attribute and into a separate script.
 Because we no longer have a reference to the element triggering the event, we need to provide it.